Shiripatel/New-Student-Survey-Analysis/README.md

 ### Demographic Variables:

-- **Meet 1+**: Students who have met with one or more support groups (e.g., First-Generation, Pell-Eligible, SOC (Non-White)).
+- **Meet 1+**: Students who meet more than one of the following criteria:
+    - Pell-eligible (students who are eligible for Pell Grants).
+    - First-generation college students (N-First Gen).
+    - Non-white students (SOC (Non-White)).

-- **Meet 2+**: Students who have attended events or meetings with two or more support groups.
+- **Meet 2+**: Students who meet more than two of the criteria mentioned above (Pell-eligible, First-Gen, Non-White).
-- **Meet only 1**: Students who have met with exactly one support group.
+- **Meet only 1**: Students who meet exactly one of the criteria above (Pell-eligible, First-Gen, or Non-White).
-- **Meet only 2**: Students who have met with exactly two support groups.
+- **Meet only 2**: Students who meet exactly two of the criteria above.
-- **Meet all 3**: Students who have attended meetings or events with three support groups.
+- **Meet all 3**: Students who meet all three criteria (Pell-eligible, First-Gen, and Non-White).
-- **None**: Students who have not attended any meetings or events.
+- **None**: Students who do not meet any of the above criteria.
 - **Gender**: Student’s gender (e.g., Male, Female, Other).
 - **Level Entry**: Entry level of the student (e.g., Freshman, Transfer).
 - **N-ETHNIC_GROUP_DESCR**: Ethnicity of the student.